 Under the hood, Spark automatically distributes the data contained in RDDs across your cluster and parallelizes the operations you perform on them.

-Total Sort in pyspark (Spark API)
+Total Sort in pyspark (Spark Python API)

 As before, to achieve Total Order Sort, we must first partition the data such that it ends up in appropriately ordered buckets (partitions, filenames), and then sort within each partition.
 There are a couple of ways to do this in Spark, but they are not all created equal.